Aurora Humanitarian Initiative

 100 LIVES Initiative

-The 100 LIVES Initiative was launched in March 2015 to commemorate the centennial anniversary of the Armenian Genocide, in which the overwhelming majority of the Armenian population perished.
+100 LIVES, the inaugural project of the Aurora Humanitarian Initiative, was launched in March 2015 to commemorate the centennial of the Armenian Genocide, in which the overwhelming majority of the Armenian population perished.
 Those who survived did so thanks to the benevolent intervention of institutions and individuals – often strangers.
-In recognition of their humanity and courage, 100 LIVES seeks and shares the stories of Armenian Genocide survivors, their saviors and their descendants.
-Each story captures the unique transformation of each victim to a valuable contributor to society.

 Additional information can be found here.